weapons-and-armor

 Shields: From Round to Kite

 Early Crusaders carried large round shields of wood reinforced with iron rims, a holdover from Viking and Saxon traditions.
 But the threat of arrows and the need for mounted combat led to the kite shield—elongated into a teardrop shape that covered the knight's left side from shoulder to knee.
 Kite shields were often painted with heraldic devices, serving both identification and psychological purposes.
-By the 13th century, shields became smaller, transitioning to heater shields (flat-topped and curved) that were lighter and easier to handle on horseback.
-The shield remained a vital companion even as body armor improved, providing a mobile barrier against missiles and melee blows.
+The reverse of the shield was fitted with enarmes (straps) that allowed the knight to manipulate the shield across his body to block incoming blows.
+A long strap called a guige allowed the shield to be slung across the back when not in use, keeping the hands free.
+By the 13th century, shields became smaller, transitioning to heater shields (flat-topped and curved) that were lighter and easier to handle on horseback, reflecting the increased coverage provided by improved body armor.

 The standard body armor of the Crusader was chainmail—thousands of interlocking iron rings forming a hauberk that covered the torso, arms, and often the head (with a coif).
 Mail was flexible but heavy, weighing up to 30 pounds.
 It offered good protection against slashes but could be pierced by a well-aimed thrust or crossbow bolt.
-To improve defense, Crusaders added gambesons (quilted jackets) worn beneath mail, and later coat of plates—layers of metal sewn into a fabric shell.
-By the 13th century, early plate armor appeared on knees, shins, and elbows.
-The helmet evolved from the simple conical nasal helm to the great helm—a bucket-like enclosure with narrow eye slits that protected the entire head.
-The evolution of Crusader armor directly responded to weapon threats: heavier lances and crossbows demanded thicker metal, driving the transition toward full plate armor in the 14th and 15th centuries.
-The Metropolitan Museum of Art's Crusader-period exhibit offers detailed examples of surviving armor and weapons.
+To improve defense, Crusaders added gambesons (quilted jackets) worn beneath mail.
+The great helm, a bucket-like enclosure with narrow eye slits that protected the entire head, was introduced around 1200.
+Its intimidating silhouette became synonymous with the Crusader knight, though its limited vision and ventilation spurred future designs with pivoting visors.
+The coat of plates—layers of metal sewn into a fabric shell—offered significantly better protection against piercing blows than mail alone.
+The heat of the Holy Land made wearing such armor a physical ordeal, leading Crusaders to adopt the surcoat, a lightweight linen garment worn over the hauberk to reflect sunlight and reduce heat absorption.
+The Metropolitan Museum of Art's Crusader-period exhibit offers detailed examples of surviving armor and weapons, demonstrating this evolutionary path toward full plate armor.

 The Impact on Siege Warfare